linnovate/reindex/README.md

 # reindex

-# Reindex Project Integration
+Reindex is our take on how to balance out various technologies we like building ambitious web projects. reindex integrates react ,graphql ,node.js , mongo, redis, elasticsearch and cms's like wordpress and drupal.

+# reindex subsystems
 - Generic Reindex (Core)
-- Api Modules (Plugins & Themes)
+- Contrib Modules (Plugins & Themes)
 - Wordpress
 - React
 - sqldump.sql (Local Environment SQL)